meirwah/awesome-incident-response/README.md

 * [Fibratus](https://github.com/rabbitstack/fibratus) - Tool for exploration and tracing of the Windows kernel.
 * [IREC](https://binalyze.com/products/irec-free/) - All-in-one IR Evidence Collector which captures RAM Image, $MFT, EventLogs, WMI Scripts, Registry Hives, System Restore Points and much more.
 It is FREE, lightning fast and easy to use.
 * [Invoke-LiveResponse](https://github.com/mgreen27/Invoke-LiveResponse) -  Invoke-LiveResponse is a live response tool for targeted collection.
 * [IOC Finder](https://www.fireeye.com/services/freeware/ioc-finder.html) - Free tool from Mandiant for collecting host system data and reporting the presence of Indicators of Compromise (IOCs).
 Support for Windows only.
+No longer maintained.
+Only fully supported up to Windows 7 / Windows Server 2008 R2.
 * [IRTriage](https://github.com/AJMartel/IRTriage) - Incident Response Triage - Windows Evidence Collection for Forensic Analysis.
 * [LOKI](https://github.com/Neo23x0/Loki) - Free IR scanner for scanning endpoint with yara rules and other indicators(IOCs).
 * [MEERKAT](https://github.com/TonyPhipps/Meerkat) - PowerShell-based triage and threathunting for Windows.